 In terms of the overall size of the loan market – it’s huge.
-According to The Wall Street Journal executives at Morgan Stanley (NYSE:MSC) said in July that loans to individuals were a big growth area and revenue driver.
+According to The Wall Street Journal executives at Morgan Stanley (NYSE:MSA) said in July that loans to individuals were a big growth area and revenue driver.
 They said the loans helped expand the bank’s overall wealth lending by about $3.5 billion in Q2.

-Goldman Sachs Group Inc. (NYSE:GSB) recently undertook a new partnership with Fidelity Investments to expand its securities-based lending business.
+Goldman Sachs Group Inc. (NYSE:GSA) recently undertook a new partnership with Fidelity Investments to expand its securities-based lending business.
 Wells Fargo & Co.
 (NYSE:WFCC) changed practices around its lending products through brokers this year and stopped offering bonuses tied to loan volume.
 In part, this may be due to the attention regulators have focused on the practice.

 How Securities-Based Loans Work

 Designed much like margin loans, brokerages lend against the value of an investor’s portfolio.
 Unlike margin lending the money can be used for other things besides buying more securities.
 As an investor, you can get cash without selling assets, locking in losses, incurring taxable gains or missing out on future gains.
 Since loans are secured, rates are relatively low.

 On the other hand, if the market tanks, lenders will demand repayment.
 If the margin call isn’t met, the securities will be sold and you will be responsible for any remaining balance.

 One variation on a securities-based loan is a securities-based line of credit.
 This is just like any other line of credit and there is no charge until the money is used.
 This gives high net worth individuals a source of funding for a quick purchase of, say a distressed piece of real estate.

 Most banks and other lenders believe the longer an individual holds a securities-based line of credit the more likely they will be to use it.
 Some analysts call this a “ticking time bomb” just waiting to go off.